X-COM: Alliance: Plot

 The game takes place in the year 2062 (22 years after the events of X-COM: Terror from the Deep and five years before X-COM: Interceptor), when the research vessel UGS Patton, with a crew of top scientists and engineers and team of X-COM soldiers, travels to a site of the former alien base at Cydonia on the surface of Mars to retrieve alien artifacts and establish an Elerium mining facility.
-However, the Patton goes through an unexpected dimensional wormhole gateway and ends up stranded 60 light years from Earth, finding the alien invaders from X-COM: UFO Defense to be engaged in a war with a new alien race, the Ascidians.
+However, the Patton goes through an unexpected dimensional wormhole gateway and ends up stranded 60 light years from Earth, finding the alien invaders from UFO: Enemy Unknown to be engaged in a war with a new alien race, the Ascidians.
 The crew of the Patton joins forces with the Ascidians, and the alliance gives the game its name.
 Eight other new alien races were going to be introduced too.

 Development

 The concept for the game was originally conceived in 1995.
 Its initial working title was X-COM 4 (later X-COM 5); the project was code-named Fox Force Five to stop media leaks.

 Development work began in 1996 at MicroProse's UK Studio in Chipping Sodbury, then led by the Terror from the Deep producer Stuart Whyte and designer Andrew G. Williams, who had also worked together on the Amiga and PlayStation ports of the first two X-COM games (Williams was also simultaneously a co-producer of X-COM: Apocalypse).
 The game's concept was inspired in part by the head-mounted cameras of the Colonial Marines in the film Aliens.
 The use of such cameras was also similar to the 1993 video game Hired Guns, co-created by Scott Johnston, a programmer in the original development team of Alliance.
 According to Whyte, the game was intended to be multiplayer-based, possibly with one player becoming the team leader and directing the other players.
 X-COM Alliance used the Unreal Engine.
 Deformable and destructible environments (as in the X-COM strategy games) were one of the game's planned features; the game engine later created for Red Faction employed a similar concept.